MisanthropeGirl/schroders/README.md

 Writing tests for actions, reducers and selectors was straight forward once I'd engaged the brain cell for half a second.
 No need to write any for constants as there are no functions there.

-The coverage report says that store.ts:14 is uncovered but since this is the line which hooks in to Redux DevTools I shall ignore it.
+The coverage report says that `store.ts:14` is uncovered but since this is the line which hooks in to Redux DevTools I shall ignore it.

 ## 2025-10-16

 Mocking the `dataFetch` function so I can unit test it.
 Apparently I can do this [https://www.codementor.io/@chihebnabil/complete-guide-to-mocking-fetch-in-jest-2lejnjl4bs](without using mock service workers) but at this stage I don't know what I'm losing (integration tests, perhaps?) by not using them.
-One for he future once I've finished unit testing.
+One for the future once I've finished unit testing.

 Got a bit hung up trying to figure out the fail path (`utilities/index.ts:7`) so asked Claude and then asked it to run an eye over what I'd done over the last couple of days.

 Ignoring the occasional 'no need to test this, it is trivial' *cough* actions *cough* the helpful feedback was:
-1. Utilties: What if the JSON response is invalid?
+1. Utilities: What if the JSON response is invalid?
 2. Reducers: What if the action doesn't match any of the options?
 3. Reducers: What if the state is undefined?
 4. Reducesr: Edge cases such as duplicate tickers and persistence of [new|removed]Ticker.